Chinese passengers set to rule skies by 2040

 (CNN) — Think those lines at the airport are long?
 Fast-forward a few years and they're going to be waaaay longer according to new forecasts that say the volume of global air passengers is set to more than double over the next two decades.

 By 2040, air passengers will be taking a total of 20.9 billion journeys, according to the Airports Council International, a global body that represents the planet's airports.
-That's a huge leap from from 8.2 billion passenger trips in 2017.
+That's a huge travel leap from from 8.2 billion passenger trips in 2017.
 So where will these extra passengers be coming from?
-According to ACI, mainly from China, which is expected to outstrip the United States to become the number one country of origin for air travelers.
+According to ACI, mainly from China, which is expected to outstrip the United States to become the No. 1 country of origin for air travelers.

 Chinese passengers will be making four billion air journeys in 2040, accounting for almost 19% of all global traffic, ACI says.
 US passengers will make up about 15% of the market, with India in third place with 6.3%.